-Jefferson kept a log known as the Garden Book which documented vegetation as well as diseases and insects of the vast gardens he meticulously designed and monitored.
-His flower gardens were composed of twenty oval shaped beds around the house, each planted with a different flower.
-And a winding flower border, every ten feet a different species, that encompassed the West Lawn; the view on our nickel.
-It is said the array of species reflected Thomas Jefferson’s floral interested, a museum of sorts, about twenty-five percent which was North American natives.
+Jefferson kept a log known as the Garden Book, which documented vegetation as well as diseases and insects of the vast gardens he meticulously designed and monitored.
+His flower gardens were composed of twenty oval-shaped beds around the house, each planted with a different flower.
+And a winding flower border, every ten feet a different species, encompassed the West Lawn, which is the view on our nickel.
+The array of species reflected Thomas Jefferson’s floral interest, a museum of sorts, about twenty-five percent, which was North American natives.
 The winding border of the curving walk also reflected his interest in informal landscape design, transgressing from the formal designs of the earlier era.
-Then there are the extensive vegetable gardens which served as a horticultural laboratory and source of food.
+Then there are the extensive vegetable gardens that served as a horticultural laboratory and source of food.

 Towards the end of his life, Jefferson designed his gravestone and wrote the engraved epitaph.
-“Here was buried Thomas Jefferson.
+“Here was buried, Thomas Jefferson.
 Author of the Declaration of American Independence… Of the Statute of Virginia for religious freedom & Father of the University of Virginia.”
 It’s fascinating he made no mention of his presidency.
-Rather, his contribution to independence, freedom, and learning.
+Instead, he mentioned his contribution to independence, freedom, and learning.

 Standing before Thomas Jefferson’s grave with his own words about his life stirred great pride in his remarkable contributions, despite controversies and injustices.
-I sensed his self-awareness of imperfections which we all have.
-Beauty and goodness can shine above flaws.
-In life and in our gardens.
+I sensed his self-awareness of imperfections, which we all have.
+Beauty and goodness can shine above flaws in life and within our gardens.
 Garden Dilemmas?
 Askmarystone@gmail.com

-Thomas Jefferson’s Monticello is one of 250 historic landmarks, beautiful homes, and gardens in the annual Historic Garden Week in Virginia is running this year from April 21st through the 28th. (visit vagardenweek.org for information)
+Thomas Jefferson’s Monticello is one of 250 historical landmarks, beautiful homes, and gardens in the annual Historic Garden Week in Virginia. (visit vagardenweek.org for information)